Frequently Asked Questions

 Won’t a new community center cost more to operate?

 Yes it will, but the new amenities and programs offered there will also bring in more revenue.
-As part of the exploration process, the steering committee worked with City staff and a team of consultants to do a business plan.
+As part of the exploration process, the steering committee worked with City staff and a team of consultants to create a business plan.
 This process revealed that the current gap between expenses and revenue for the IBFCC and MAC is about $720,000, which the City subsidizes through the general fund.
 If a new community center is built, the projected gap between revenue and expenses (using very conservative revenue projections) is estimated to be about $650,000.
 This means the City’s annual subsidy will drop by about $70,000 every year.
 View the business plan.

 Will a new quarter-percent sales tax hurt Merriam’s businesses?